ndugal6/SchoolBook/ScholBook_SRS.md

 ## 1.3Intended Audience and Reading Suggestions

 This document is intended solely for the developers of SchoolBook.
-It is recommended that developers read through this doc in order to gain a full understanding of the system.
+It is recommeded that developers read through this doc in order to gain a full understanding of the system.
 The rest of the document is organized in this respective order: An overall description, external interface requirements, a list and explanation of features, non-functional requirements, and other requirements.

 ## 1.4Product Scope

 SchoolBook was produced to augment the studies of college students.
-This was done by providing students easy access to study groups and other students notes.
+This was done by providing students easy acess to study groups and other students notes.

 ## 1.5References

 There are no documents that this SRS document refers to.

-# 2. Overall Description
+# 2.Overall Description

 ## 2.1Product Perspective

-SchoolBook is a new, self-contained product that was developed by a group of LSU Computer Science students.
+SchoolBook is a new, self contained product that was developed by a group of LSU Computer Science students.

 ## 2.2Product Functions